 Overview

 Nick Brandt (b.
 1964) is an English photographer whose themes relate to the disappearing natural world, before much of it is destroyed by mankind.
-His current work, SINK/RISE, is the third chapter in The Day May Break series and focuses on South Pacific Islanders impacted by rising oceans.
+His current work, SINK/RISE, is the third chapter in the series, The Day May Break which he began in 2021.
+SINK/RISE focuses on South Pacific Islanders impacted by rising oceans.
 The people in these photos, photographed underwater in the ocean off the coast of the Fijian islands, are representatives of the many people whose homes, land and livelihoods will be lost in the coming decades as the water rises.
-We are excited to show select images from this series in July 2024.

 Brandt has had solo gallery and museum shows around the world, including New York, London, Berlin, Stockholm, Paris and Los Angeles.
 Born and raised in England, he now lives in the southern Californian mountains.
 He is co-founder of Big Life Foundation, fighting to protect the animals and ecosystem of a large area of Kenya and Tanzania.